Getting a Mortgage with No Early Repayment Charge (ERC)

 How a broker can help you find the best mortgages with no ERCs

 An experienced broker will act as an intermediary, which is beneficial for a number of reasons.
-At the start, they will help you to understand whether a no ERC mortgage is worth the higher cost in the long run, or determining whether the benefits of paying off your mortgage early will mitigate the penalty charge, which is usually between 1-5% of your loan.
+At the start, they will help you understand whether a no ERC mortgage is worth the higher cost in the long run or determine whether the benefits of paying off your mortgage early will mitigate the penalty charge, usually between 1-5% of your loan.

-If you decide to make an application, it will need to be strong, and a good advisor will also help you with this, ultimately enhancing your chances of success.
+If you decide to make an application, it will need to be strong.
+A good advisor will also help you with this, ultimately enhancing your chances of success.

-Get in touch and we’ll arrange for a broker we work with, who has experience with these types of arrangements, to contact you straight away.
+Get in touch, and we’ll arrange for a broker we work with who has experience with these types of arrangements to contact you immediately.

 Is the eligibility criteria stricter?

-Your income and affordability will also be looked at, and evidence of your credit history.
-The stronger financial position you’re in, the better deal you’re likely to receive.
+Your income and affordability will also be examined as evidence of your credit history.
+The stronger your financial position, the better deal you’re likely to receive.

 Which lenders offer them?

-Leeds Building Society launched a fixed rate mortgage with no ERC and unlimited overpayment capabilities, which the lender calls ‘Flexit’, alluding to the greater flexibility it offers to homeowners.
-Newcastle Building Society has a discount mortgage with no ERCs attached, as does Kent Alliance.
-Axis Specialist Finance offers tracker mortgages without a redemption fee, and Barclays has an existing customer reward tracker product without an ERC too.
+Leeds Building Society launched a fixed rate mortgage with no ERC and unlimited overpayment capabilities, which the lender calls ‘Flexit’, alluding to the greater flexibility it offers homeowners.
+As does Kent Alliance, Newcastle Building Society has a discount mortgage with no ERCs attached.
+Axis Specialist Finance offers tracker mortgages without a redemption fee, and Barclays also has an existing customer reward tracker product without an ERC.

 There are no set rules as to which lenders provide what when it comes to flexible repayment options, and while they’re very well hidden, they are out there in the marketplace.